TTrybez/todo-app/todo-app/README.md

 ## Error Handling
 Global error handling middleware is implemented to provide user-friendly error messages.

-## ER Diagram
-An ER diagram illustrating the relationships between users and tasks can be found in the `ER-diagram.png` file.

 ## License
 This project is licensed under the MIT License.